DataDog/datadog-sync-cli/README.md

 #### Verify DDR status flag

-By default all commands now check the Datadog Disaster Recovery (DDR) status of both the source and destination organizations before running.
-This behavior is controlled by the boolean flag `--verify-ddr-status` or the enviornment variable `DD_VERIFY_DDR_STATUS`.
+By default all commands check the Datadog Disaster Recovery (DDR) status of both the source and destination organizations before running.
+This behavior is controlled by the boolean flag `--verify-ddr-status` or the environment variable `DD_VERIFY_DDR_STATUS`.

 #### State files